-Ribbon: Code > Tools > XSD > Import XSD, Export XSD
+Ribbon: Develop > Schema Modeling > Import XSD or Export XSD

 Usage of XML Schema Generation and Import

 The XML Schema Generation and Import facility can be used to visualize or create a model of an XML Schema (XSD).
 This is particularly useful when the repository is describing shared messages or a schema that is based on a standard.